Blood marker identified for babies at risk of SIDS hailed as 'breakthrough'

 NEW YORK, May 13 (Reuters) - A team of Australian researchers have identified a biochemical marker in the blood that could help identify newborn babies at risk for sudden infant death syndrome (SIDS), a breakthrough they said creates an avenue to future tragedy-preventing interventions.

-In their study, babies who died of SIDS had lower levels of an enzyme called butyrylcholinesterase (BChE) shortly after birth, the researchers said.
+The researchers, in a study published in The Lancet's eBio Medicine, found that babies who died of SIDS had lower levels of an enzyme called butyrylcholinesterase (BChE) shortly after birth.
 BChE plays a major role in the brain's arousal pathway, and low levels would reduce a sleeping infant's ability to wake up or respond to its environment.

-The findings are game changing and not only offer hope for the future, but answers for the past, study leader Dr. Carmel Harrington of The Children's Hospital at Westmead in Australia said in a statement.
+This is the first evidence "that babies who succumb to SIDS are different from birth," study leader Dr. Carmel Harrington of The Children's Hospital at Westmead in Australia told Reuters by email.

-"An apparently healthy baby going to sleep and not waking up is every parent's nightmare and until now there was absolutely no way of knowing which infant would succumb," Harrington said.
-"But that's not the case anymore.
-We have found the first marker to indicate vulnerability prior to death."
+"An apparently healthy baby going to sleep and not waking up is every parent's nightmare," she said.

-Using dried blood spots taken at birth as part of a newborn screening program, Harrington's team compared BChE levels in 26 babies who later died of SIDS, 41 infants who died of other causes, and 655 surviving infants.

-The fact that levels of the enzyme were significantly lower in the infants who subsequently died of SIDS suggests the SIDS babies were inherently vulnerable to dysfunction of the autonomic nervous system, which controls unconscious and involuntary functions in the body, the researchers said.
+The enzyme abnormality is "a measurable, specific vulnerability" to SIDS that had not been previously recognized, researchers said in the published study.

 The Sydney Children's Hospital Network in Australia called the discovery "a world-first breakthrough."

+Even if BChE is confirmed to play a role, "it's not going to be the whole solution," Goldstein said.

+Research has implicated other possible biologic contributers, such as genetics, maternal smoking, and abnormal levels of the nervous system signaling chemical serotonin.

-SIDS is the unexplained death of an apparently healthy infant while asleep.
-Harrington lost her own child to SIDS 29 years ago and has dedicated her career to researching the condition, according to the statement.
+Harrington, who lost her own child to SIDS 29 years ago, has dedicated her career to researching the condition.

-Further research "needs to be undertaken with urgency" to determine whether routine measurement of BChE could potentially help prevent future SIDS deaths, the investigators said.
+"There is a lot more work to do," she said.
+"We expect the next stages of research will take between 3-5 years."

 (Reporting by Nancy Lapid; Editing by Caroline Humer and Bill Berkrot)